 There are many benefits to telephone counselling.
 As with online therapy, telephone counselling can offer you a greater sense of confidentiality and anonymity.
 This can be particularly beneficial if you feel nervous, embarrassed or fearful about talking through your experiences, as it gives you a greater degree of control.
 Receiving counselling in the comfort of your own home can also help ease some of the initial nerves you may have.

 “For clients with a hectic or full schedule, telephone counselling can be a more convenient means of accessing emotional support.
-For example, if you travel regularly, have significant work commitments or are a full-time carer, you may have little free time available to attend regular weekly face to face sessions,” writes counsellor Belinda Wilson in her article, Learn more about telephone counselling.
+For example, if you travel regularly, have significant work commitments or are a full-time carer, you may have little free time available to attend regular weekly face to face sessions,” writes a counsellor in their article, Learn more about telephone counselling.

 “Telephone counselling in these circumstances can be more time-efficient as you can schedule regular sessions more flexibly to suit you.
 This type of counselling can also be more economical as many counsellors offer lower telephone session fees.”